 Follow the Yellow Brick Road to Holland’s New Wizard of Oz Exhibit

 Author L. Frank Baum spent summers in Holland’s Macatawa Park near Lake Michigan.
 The well-known author is said to have been inspired to write his best known work, The Wonderful Wizard of Oz, while in Holland.
-A new outdoor exhibit at Centennial Park in downtown Holland honors the author’s work, and when finished will feature sculptures, flowers, a yellow brick road, and more.
-Updates on current progress and opportunities to get involved in the project can be found at https://hollandozproject.com.
+A new outdoor exhibit at Centennial Park in downtown Holland honors the author’s work, and features sculptures, flowers, a yellow brick road, and more.
+Further information about this project and its history can be found at https://hollandozproject.com.

-We recently visited Centennial Park to check out the early summer progress on this ambitious project.
-Already in place is a 10 foot by 12 foot “floral living mosaic book.”
+The first addition to the project was a 10 foot by 12 foot “floral living mosaic book.”
 The plants used in this book as well as the nearby gardens will continue to grow throughout the summer, so each time you visit it will look a little different.
 This new addition to a park best known for its annual displays of tulips seemed to already be catching the eyes of locals and visitors, as we saw close to 20 people stop to snap photos on their camera in the short time we were there.
+During winter months, this part of the exhibit is stored inside the city’s greenhouse.

 The yellow brick road is also already in place.
 This path leads past the floral mosaic book, and continues across the S. River Ave./W. 12th St. intersection at the Herrick District Library (https://herrickdl.org/).
 In the coming months, the bricks on the yellow brick road will be replaced with ones featuring the names of those who have donated to help make this project possible.
 To find out more about purchasing a brick, visit https://hollandozproject.com/purchase-a-brick/.